 What is the future of 35th Ave NE?
 This arterial corridor through the Wedgewood neighborhood of Seattle has businesses clustered mainly at the intersections of NE 75th and 85th Streets.
 As buildings at these intersections age and are replaced, we want to have a say in how new buildings look and what the commercial offerings will be.
 In a grass-roots process, the future of 35th Ave NE has been considered.
 The proposed zoning changes developed in this community process would require that in the future, new commercial buildings on 35th Ave NE must have a pedestrian-friendly street environment with storefronts at sidewalk level.

-For the past several years Wedgwood has been working on The Future of 35th Ave NE.
+For the past several years a coalition of Wedgwood activists have worked on a plan called The Future of 35th Ave NE.
 This Future Project addresses the disappointments of buildings which did not add to the commercial vibrancy along 35th Ave NE, such as the Jasper which does not have storefronts.
-The Future of 35th Ave NE incorporates our hopes for better-designed buildings with more of what we want, including pedestrian-accessible shops and restaurants.
+The Future of 35th Ave NE incorporates our hopes for better-designed buildings with more of what we want, including clusters of pedestrian-accessible shops and restaurants.

 The Future of 35th Ave NE process reached a critical turning point in this summer of 2015 after the committee requested that the City of Seattle’s Department of Planning and Development (DPD) take a look at the issues.
 In a well-attended meeting on June 24th, a DPD representative presented the zoning changes which would require that new buildings at the commercial “nodes” of 75th and 85th meet the proposed requirements.